microsoft/playwright/docs/src/getting-started-vscode-js.md

 ## Installation

-Install the [VS Code extension from the marketplace](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright). or from the Extensions icon and search for Playwright.
-Once the extension is installed, open the command panel in VSCode (cmd/ctrl + shift + p) and type "Install Playwright" and select "Test: Install Playwright".
+Install the [VS Code extension from the marketplace](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright).
+Once installed, open the command panel and type "Install Playwright" and select "Test: Install Playwright".
 Choose the browsers you would like to run your tests on.
 These can be later configured in the `playwright.config.ts` file.

 <!-- <img width="535" alt="image" src="https://user-images.githubusercontent.com/13063165/177198887-de49ec12-a7a9-48c2-8d02-ad53ea312c91.png"></img> -->